 Here it is, ready for the final fabric:

 Follow the same steps described with the batting above to upholster the seat with your chosen fabric.
 If your fabric has a nap, make note of where the holes are on the bottom, where the seat is fastened on, and position the fabric onto the seat in the direction you prefer.
 Make sure you don’t cover up the holes as you’re stapling the fabric on 🙂

 You can trim the fabric close to the staples to clean it up.
 I was so excited to see how the seat looks, that I forgot to trim it!
 If you like, you can also cut a piece of plain cloth to staple on as a dust cover (I didn’t do that either).

 Once you’re all done, screw the seat onto the base taking care to use screws that are long enough to hold it securely, but not so long that they’ll come out the front and ruin your new upholstery!

 Here is the final reveal.
 Although I’m using the stool with my pattern drafting table nearby, I photographed it by my desk area – which is much prettier to look at!
 Far more than the way it looks in my craft studio, every time I use it I’ll have fond memories of my uncle.
 It’s a special piece and I’m happy I was able to breathe new life into it.

 When you’re looking for inspiration on colour choices for the metal and upholstery, pull from colours you’re already using.
 I love how the ‘new’ drafting chair compliments the colours in the carpet.

 I restrained myself from using my logo for the seat of this chair and I’m so happy with the outcome.
-However, I DID use my logo to upcycle this clock:
+However, I DID use my logo for this wall clock DIY.

-I was also considering adding my logo to glass doors of the IKEA storage cabinets we built for the craft studio, but didn’t love it.
+I was also considering adding my logo to glass doors of these IKEA storage cabinets, but didn’t love it.
 The clock is enough.
 See what I did here where I’m showing you how to stencil on wood.